zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 ### What is environment?

-Environment can be either "PROD" or "MPAC"
+Environment can be "*" or "portal.azure.com" or "ms.portal.azure.com" or "canary.portal.azure.com" or any other legit portal domain name. "*" represents all Azure Portal Production environments(*.portal.azure.com).

-### What is baseline?
+### What is performance configuration?

-A baseline is an array of criteria to run against that environment, see below for further examples.
+Performance configuration is an array of criteria to run against that environment, see below for further examples.

 ### Extension

-An example of an extension baseline
+An example of an extension performance alert criteria

 ```json
 [